gussmith23/website/_research/potential-mentee-projects.md

 Working with this team remains one of my fondest research memories, and it's been awesome to see us all go on to do great things!
 (Not to mention, it's been cool to have some of them also move to Seattle!)

-I am always looking for students to mentor---it's one of the best parts of my job!
-If you're interested in architecture and/or programming languages, take a look at the project ideas below and feel free to reach out to me (`gussmith` at `cs` dot `washington` etc.).

 ## An Exploration of Custom Datatypes in Deep Learning